The Coney Island Polar Bear Club found thousands plunging into the icy Atlantic on Jan. 1, 2017. (Credit: Getty Images / Yana Paskova)

 Each Sunday's swim is a carefully choreographed series of rituals.
 After suiting up in the clubhouse, which today is located at the Education Hall of the New York Aquarium, the members walk out onto the beach in robes, towels or just their bathing suits.

 Before taking to the water, the members spread out in a circle with the amusement park to their backs and do jumping jacks and chant to get their blood flowing.
-Some chants begin, "Shrinkage comes and shrinkage goes, Monday morning know one knows."
+Some chants begin, "Shrinkage comes and shrinkage goes, Monday morning no one knows."
 In days past, the president would also blow on a conch as a "call of the sea" -- supposedly to summon King Neptune from the depths.

 But Thomas admits the conch rarely makes an appearance these days.
 "I'm so poor at it, it sounds like someone beating a baby seal," he said.